-The details: A four-night stay at Harrowby End* in January starts from £585.
+The details: A three-night weekend stay at Harrowby End* in January 2023 costs £497.

-The details: A three-night stay at Garsons Cottage* in January starts from £447.
+The details: A three-night weekend stay at The Hideaway* in January 2023 costs £490.

 Get away from it all this winter with a stay in this quaint thatched cottage in the northwest Cotswolds.
 Field Cottage is located in a peaceful spot on the slopes of Bredon Hill, surrounded by walking and cycling routes through tranquil countryside.
 The cottage is a romantic escape for two – or if you want to bring friends along you can also rent the adjacent Garden Room.

 The cottage is packed with period features.
 Downstairs you’ll find a cosy lounge where you can sink into the sofa with a glass of wine by the inglenook fireplace with its woodburning stove.
 There’s also a kitchen and dining room with a gas range cooker.
 And upstairs the bedroom, with stunning rural views, has a king-size bed and an en-suite bathroom with roll-top bath.